gawaliHarshal/FinGenius/README.md

 _For more information and to report security issues, please refer to our [security documentation](https://github.com/clerk/javascript/blob/main/docs/SECURITY.md)._ it is financial manager, which helps you track your money using AI.
-Financial Management Using AI ooo HArshal Gawali
+Financial Management Using AI ooo HArshal Gawali Made a effective financial manager integrating with AI using google gemini API's.

 ## License